-The research focused on the aspect of credit management policy on the performance of commercial banks in Kenya but it will be restricted to Equity bank in Kakamaga for the period between 2005 - 2009 due to limit time and security of resources.
+The research focused on the aspect of credit management policy and the performance of commercial banks in Kenya but was restricted to Equity bank in Kisumu for the period between 2005 - 2009 due to limited time and security of resources.
 The data collection took two months, of which data analysis followed.